dundalek/closh/README.md

 - Write shell scripts in a language you use daily for development so you don't have to google arcane shell constructs every time you need to do anything but simplest tasks.
 - Less amount and more composable code allows to experiment with new features and ideas.

 **Warning:** *Closh is still in a early stage and under a heavy development, has many rough edges and is subject to change a lot.
-Closh is tested on Linux, should run on macOS too.
-Windows who knows.*
+Closh is tested on Linux, should run on macOS too.*

 ## Community and Contribution